dbakewel/netbots/README.md

 ## Running on Separate Computers

 By default NetBots only listens on localhost 127.0.0.1 which does not allow messages to be sent or received between computers.
 To listen on all network interfaces, and allow messages from other computers, use ```-ip 0.0.0.0```.

+> Note, if you want to run NetBots across a network then the ports you choose must be open in the OS and network firewalls for two way UDP traffic.
+By default, these ports are in the range 20000 - 20020 range but any available UDP ports can be used.

 For example:

 Assuming:
 *   computer 1 has IP address of 192.168.1.10